Adults

 Why are Vaccines Important for Adults?

 Vaccines can help protect your health at every stage and every age of your life.
-Every year thousands of adults in the U.S. become seriously ill and are hospitalized because of diseases that vaccines can help prevent, like COVID-19, flu and pneumococcal disease.
-Many adults even die from these diseases.
-By getting vaccinated, you lower your chances of getting certain diseases and help protect yourself from much of this unnecessary suffering.
-In addition, no one wants to get sick and miss weeks of work or school, or miss spending time with family and friends due to a preventable disease.
+Every year, thousands of adults in the U.S. become seriously ill and are hospitalized because of diseases that vaccines can help prevent, like COVID-19, flu, and pneumococcal disease.
+Many may die from these diseases.
+By getting vaccinated, you lower your chances of getting certain vaccine-preventable diseases and help protect yourself from unnecessary suffering.
+No one wants to get sick and miss weeks of work, school, or spending time with family and friends due to a vaccine-preventable disease.

 You Can Protect Yourself and Your Loved Ones from Diseases

 Vaccines also lower your chance of spreading disease.
-By getting vaccinated, not only do you stay healthier, but you can also help avoid spreading a serious infectious disease, such as flu, whooping cough or COVID-19 to others.
-For example, some people in your family or community may not be able to get certain vaccines due to their age or certain health conditions, and they depend on you to help prevent the spread of disease.
+By getting vaccinated, not only do you stay healthier, but you limit spreading serious infectious diseases, such as flu, whooping cough, or COVID-19.
+Some people in your family or community may not be able to get certain vaccines due to their age or health conditions, and they depend on you to help prevent the spread of disease.

 Infants, older adults, and people with weakened immune systems (like those who are undergoing cancer treatment or have chronic health conditions) are especially vulnerable to infectious diseases and their serious complications.